Country number: 73

 Here, we embark on a gulet cruise hugging the coast to Fethiye (another charming port with a lively market square) past the blue lagoon at Olu Deniz and through the reeds of the narrow Koycegiz River at Dalyan to see more striking Lycian tombs cut into the cliff face around Caunos.
 There’s even a submerged village to snorkel around, en route, at Kekova, though I’m not sure you’re still allowed to do that.
 They’re applying for UNESCO listing.

 Life on board at (very) close proximity to the group members is interesting relationship wise.
 You definitely find out who you get on with.
 On the whole, this is a jolly group and we’ve had some riotous evenings on the Turkish vino.
-I’ve been bunking with Sharon and Leslie and we are entertained by several single men, one of whom is an important financial adviser to the New Zealand government.
-Hi name, fittingly, is Chris Money.
+I’ve been bunking with Sharon and Tina and we are entertained by several single men, one of whom is an important financial adviser to the New Zealand government.
+His name, fittingly, is Chris Money.
 To pass the time on deck the group have been setting me challenges.
-So far I’ve done the Seven Deadly Sins (with photographic evidence (gluttony and sloth are nicely combined by lazing on the deck demanding to be fed grapes) and the Seven Dwarves.
-Now we’re moving on to the Big Brother awards.
+So far I’ve done the Seven Deadly Sins, with photographic evidence, (gluttony and sloth are nicely combined by lazing on the deck demanding to be fed grapes) and the Seven Dwarves.
+Now we’re moving on to the Big Brother nominations.
+The Most Useful Trousers award is hotly contested.

 Pamukkale is another highlight.
 This area known, as the ‘Cotton Castle,’ takes its name from the travertines, white calcareous deposits made by cascading mineral springs.
 Over hundreds of years, a unique myriad of pools, terraces, ‘frozen waterfalls’, and crystal clear turquoise pools (Don’t Touch – Hot signs) was formed.
 They are truly stunning.
 There’s also the ancient spa of Hierapolis with a temple, holy area, monumental fountain, bath, basilica, necropolis and theatre (!).
 The only downside is that the whole area is overrun with tourists, many of them cruise ship Russians who are indifferent to local sensibilities (this is a sacred site) and in the main are attired in bikinis and budgie smugglers.